-The Critical Environments series will publish books that explore the political forms of life and ecologies that emerge from histories of capitalism, militarism, racism, colonialism and more.
-We seek to produce books that unsettle everyday assumptions about the environment through their attentiveness to the politics and practices that are both producing contemporary environmental conditions and which are attentive to the new emergent natures, ecologies, and aftermaths that are populating and re-making everyday environments.
+The Critical Environments series publishes books that explore the lives and ecologies that emerge from histories of capitalism, militarism, racism, colonialism and more.
+In invoking the term “critical” we mean to signal both attention to environments in critical condition and a mode of analysis that potentially up-ends mainstream narratives.
+We therefore seek to produce books that unsettle everyday assumptions about the environment through their attentiveness to the politics and practices that are both producing contemporary environmental conditions and which are attentive to the emergent natures, ecologies, and aftermaths that are populating and re-making everyday environments.

-The series’ notion of “the environment” is capacious in that all manner of ecologies (industrial, agricultural, electronic, parasitic, biophysical, queer, physiological, urban and more) are fair game and the series commitment to articulating the political nature of their formations is unapologetic.
+The series’ notion of “the environment” is capacious in that all manner of ecologies (industrial, agricultural, infrastructural, bodily, urban and more) are fair game.
 In this series we presume that nature is not a preformed backdrop, the character of which is revealed uncritically by scientific practice.
-Rather, science and nature are themselves vibrant and contested elements of our environmental politics.
-As such Critical Environments books will address the histories of these modern ecologies, their entanglements with landscapes and institutions, the politics of their production, and material consequences of their manifestations and the emergent possibilities and tensions of living with and within profoundly altered ecologies.
-We believe this critical approach to environmental politics deserves detailed and rigorous attention and a disciplinarily promiscuous platform.
+Rather, science and nature are themselves approached as vibrant and contested elements of our environmental politics.
+As such Critical Environments books address the histories of these modern ecologies, their entanglements with landscapes and institutions, the politics of their production, the material consequences of their manifestations, and the emergent possibilities and tensions of living with and within profoundly altered ecologies.

 Proposal Submission Procedures

-A complete submission to the Critical Environments book series will include 1) a cover letter describing the project, its relevance to the series and the anticipated length and date of completion, 2) A prospectus with detailed chapter outlinea nd in a book proposal of no more than 4,000 words, 3) your CV, and 4) one or two sample chapters.
+A complete submission to the Critical Environments book series will include 1) a cover letter describing the project, its relevance to the series and the anticipated length and date of completion, 2) A prospectus with detailed chapter outline and a book proposal of no more than 4,000 words, 3) your CV, and 4) one or two sample chapters.
 Please refer to the UC Press website for general book proposal elements.
-In addition, note that for book proposasl for the Critical Environments series the following items should be included: a market considerations section with discussion of pedagogical applications and innovative marketing ideas.

-The Critical Environments series editors and advisory board will review submissions and may request additional material before recommendation to UC Press editorial review.
-Submissions will be accepted on a rolling basis, but for full consideration in the initial publication cycle.
-Please email submissions and any questions to all the series editors.
+The Critical Environments series editors and advisory board will review submissions and may request additional materials.
+Submissions will be accepted on a rolling basis.
+Please email submissions and any questions to both series editors.

 - Julie Guthman, University of California, Santa Cruz (email@example.com)